20 Sep Road Trip in Kwa Zulu Natal

 I started my trip in Durban, which is the third largest city in South Africa after Cape Town and Johannesburg and one of the most populated cities in South Africa.
 What is important to know as well is that Durban is Indian influenced, as it has the second largest Indian population after India.

 What to do in Durban:

-- Take a walk at the Durban Beachfront
+- Visit the lively Durban Beachfront

-- Visit Shakaland (Zulu cultural village)
+- Visit Shakaland (Zulu Cultural Village)